JoshuaMcClintic/JGN1_Python_Performance-Assessment/README.md

 _If you are reading this in visual studio, images may not be displaying properly.
 The following link will direct you to a gitlab repository, where the images should be displaying._

+If you wish to run the program, download the test_zip folder, or just the .zip file in the test_zip folder.
+Run the main.py file.

 https://gitlab.com/wgu-gitlab-environment/student-repos/jmccli15/d493-scripting-and-programming-applications/-/tree/main_branch

 # Scripting and Programming - Applications — D493 Performance Assessment JGN1